 iPhone, iPad and iPod touch are not just great media players and photo viewers, they can also display and edit PDFs, store files and folders, and act as very decent ebook readers, in particular for visually rich content like comic books.

 But how do you transfer your documents, files and media from your Mac or PC computer to your iOS device?
 To be blunt, it's a mess.
-Depending on which app you want the content to appear in, you have to use iTunes sync, or iTunes file sharing, or the desktop Books app, or the Photos app, etc...
+Depending on which app you want the content to appear in, you have to use iTunes sync, or iTunes file sharing, or the desktop Photos app, or the Books app - well, no, not the Books app for some reason...
 You also need to make sure that your files are in the right format: iOS devices by default only support specific types of audio files, video files, image files, ebooks...

-In iMazing 2.7 (macOS) and 2.6 (Windows), we decided to tackle the problem and make it dead easy for all our users to focus on their content, and not on how to sync it to their Apple mobile devices.
+We decided to tackle the problem and make it dead easy for our users to focus on their content, and not on how to sync it to their Apple mobile devices.
+The feature's called Quick Transfer and since iMazing 2.8 (macOS) and 2.7 (Windows), it's been 100% free so anyone can enjoy it without even registering.
+Curious?
 Follow the guide!

 Here is how to easily transfer any kind of content to iPhone or iPad: